Responsive toggle component with only CSS and HTML

 I'm impressed that you brought up this point, as this was actually a decision I made while working on the Junior level projects, where I wanted to have a low barrier level of entry for beginners checking out my repo.
 I also wanted to keep things simple for me when referencing my own work and didn't want to have to sort through three different folders to find something; that's why I keep all my code on just one file, and all my working files are at the top level in the directory instead of in folders for a similar reason.
 Also I wanted to make things readable for someone who doesn't know Sass and can still navigate through the code without feeling overwhelmed (I even considered using just CSS and no Sass at one point).
 More importantly I wanted to see what's the simplest setup I can use to build these projects; even systems like BEM I've been using them very sparingly, and I keep my stack the same almost every time.
 However, I also decided though that once I complete a challenge, I can do another version of it where I use what I want, so yes, I'm sure when that happens I'll bring in all the bells and whistles π

-1@CyrusKabirPosted about 2 years ago@elaineleung thanks for your great explanation. actually I had this idea too. you know handling and solving these challenges with different approaches or different techs , etc. this is very helpful. good luck elain.
+1@CyrusKabirPosted over 2 years ago@elaineleung thanks for your great explanation. actually I had this idea too. you know handling and solving these challenges with different approaches or different techs , etc. this is very helpful. good luck elain.

 0 - @nonozaPosted about 2 years ago